Modeling 101 // Model Education

 COMP CARDS & WEBSITE FEES

-Typically agencies will require you to pay annually for having you on their website roster, and also update your photos when needed.
-You’ll also often be required to print your own comp cards, or pay for the agency to do this on your behalf.
-A comp card (or zed card, z card) is like your modeling business card, that includes your stats, as well as a headshot and your latest, greatest photos, or your digitals, depending on the type of modeling you’re focused on.
+Typically, agencies require you to pay an annual fee to be listed on their website, along with updating your photos as needed.
+In addition, you may have to print your own comp cards, or pay the agency to do so for you.
+Comp cards (or zed cards, z cards) are like your modeling business cards, containing your stats, headshots, and your latest, greatest photos, or your digitals, depending on the type of modeling you’re into.